srkntepe-dev/analiz/bugs-only/ISSUE_TEMPLATE.md

 Issue tracker is **ONLY** used for reporting bugs.
 NO NEW FEATURE ACCEPTED!
 Use [stackoverflow](https://stackoverflow.com) for supporting issues.

+ADD A REWARD using [Speed](speedoss.com) to SOLVE this issue QUICKLY and SUPPORT this project.

 <!--- Provide a general summary of the issue in the Title above -->

 ## Expected Behavior